softwaresaved/byte-sized-rse/episodes/10-introduction.md

 - **improving code quality** - regular debugging leads to cleaner, more reliable and performant code and reduces the risk of problems in production
 - **efficient code development** - familiarity with debugging tools and techniques can significantly reduce the time spent on troubleshooting and enhance overall productivity.

+Debugging is a normal part of the code development process - it is not just about fixing mistakes — it is about understanding your code better.

 ### Common Debugging Techniques

-- Adding print statements at certain points in the code to print and trace variable values and check code flow is one of the simplest debugging methods
-- Using a debugger integrated in your IDE allows you to set breakpoints, step through your code line by line, and inspect variables at runtime
-- Incorporating logging into your application can provide insights into its behavior over time and help diagnose issues that occur in specific runtime conditions
-- Writing tests that automatically check your code's functionality can help catch bugs early in the development process
+One of the simplest tricks is **adding print statements to your code**: just printing out variable values or messages at key points can quickly show you where things start to go wrong. **Logging** is another smart move, especially for bigger projects, because it helps you track what your program is doing over time and help diagnose issues that occur in specific runtime conditions.
+But if you want to level up, using a **built-in debugger** (like the one in VS Code) is a game-changer — you can set breakpoints, step through your code line by line, and actually see what is happening in real time.
+And if you really want to catch problems early, **writing small tests** to check that your code behaves properly can save you from bigger headaches later.

 ### How do we use a Debugger?